0xtotaylor/bytescout-nextjs/README.md

 - The SDK automatically generates API endpoints for your Next.js pages.
 - Access page data by appending your `apiPrefix` to the page path (e.g., `/api/public` for `/public/page.ts`).
 - Responses can be cached for improved performance.
+- If specified, the Skyfire receiver username is included in the API responses.

 ## Configuration Options